Phase II (2019-Current)

-The IFA will accept applications for Phase II of the Lead Sampling Program on an on-going basis until available funding is fully subscribed.
+The IFA will accept applications for Phase II of the Lead Sampling Program until February 3, 2023.

 Prior to submitting an application, please review the IFA Lead Sampling Program steps for Participants, to understand expectations.

 Why is sampling for lead in drinking water a priority?